What the One Big Beautiful Bill Act means for charitable giving

 Changes coming out of the OBBBA

-1. New limit on charitable deduction value
+1. New limit on all itemized deductions

 Moves to consider:

 What this means for you: Smaller donations may no longer reduce your tax bill unless they clear this new threshold.
-For example, if your AGI is $200,000, only gifts above $1,000 would be deductible.
+For example, if your AGI is $200,000, only gifts above $1,000 will be deductible.

 Moves to consider: